Ivyloeou/ML_Xente_Fraud_Detection/README.md

-# __Xente Fraud Detection Challenge__
+# __🔎 Xente Fraud Detection Challenge__

-Our goal: Accurately classify the fraudulent transactions from Xente's e-commerce platform and save money.
+🎯 Our goal: Accurately classify the fraudulent transactions from Xente's e-commerce platform and save money.

 The data used for this is provided from this website: [Xente Fraud Detection dataset](https://zindi.africa/competitions/xente-fraud-detection-challenge/data).